 Yet I well recall that one of the most ineffective and over-confident chief executives I ever reported to came from the airline industry.

 He would wander round the building making small talk with staff and agreeing to whatever he was asked, seeking personal popularity but not winning respect or spending much time trying to running the business.
 When he was eventually shown the door, where did he go?
 Back into another executive role with an airline!

 The key for United Airlines now is to save their company.
 After the Board axes the CEO, it needs to stabilise by appointing a new Chief Executive who knows how to put the customers ahead of the staff.

 It is not easy to turn around a morally bankrupt outfit but it is possible.

 The new CEO should quickly reach an out-of-court settlement with Dr Dao (even if it costs millions of dollars) and avoid at all costs going to court or slinging mud at him, whatever the fee-chasing lawyers advise.

 I suspect millions of flyers will now boycott United Airlines and their partners but, with root and branch reform, it is possible to save the company and rebuild a good reputation.

 Every member of staff will need to be retrained to learn to the put the customer first and above themselves.
 Those who don’t make the grade will have to leave like their hapless, deluded chief executive.

 But it is not going to be easy.

-* This article is the view of the author who is an expert in crisis management, crisis support and media relations and workings in London, Sussex and Brighton.
+* This article is the view of the author who is a Brighton-based specialist in crisis management and crisis communication training, crisis support and media relations and media training, working in Sussex and London.